tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ## Notation

 Where possible, the "usual" notation is used to denote terms commonly found in cryptocurrency literature.
+Lower case characters are used as private keys, while uppercase characters are used as public keys.
 New terms introduced by Tari Script are assigned greek lowercase letters in most cases.
 The capital letter subscripts, _R_ and _S_ refer to a UTXO _receiver_ and _script_ respectively.